 If you experience painful gums when you eat, drink, brush, or floss, you may be wondering what’s causing it and how you can treat it.
 Painful or bleeding gums can be caused by improper brushing or flossing techniques, gum disease, chemotherapy, tobacco use, or certain hormonal changes.
 It is very common for gum disease to lead to pain and bleeding, so resolving the problem is an important part of keeping your gums healthy.
-Your gums provide the overall support for your teeth and if not properly cared for, early gum disease can progress to other serious oral health problems.
+Your gums provide the overall support for your teeth and the basis of a healthy mouth, and if not properly cared for, early gum disease can progress to other serious oral health problems.

 Below are several different causes of gum pain.
 Being familiar with these causes of gum pain can help you talk to your dental or medical professional when they’re diagnosing the cause of your discomfort.